madhugilla/customsync/README.md

    - This approach balances data integrity with offline functionality

 5. **Conflict Resolution Strategy**:
-   - Leverages the "Last-Changed-Continues" (LCC) pattern
+   - Leverages the "Last-Write-Wins" pattern
    - Each document contains a LastModified timestamp field
    - When conflicts occur:
      - If local timestamp > remote timestamp: local version wins